“Connectivity is a human right.” – Mark Zuckerberg

 “Checking your likes is the new smoking.” – Bill Maher

 Social media apps are designed with optimal user engagement in mind.
 The creator of the Moment app, Kevin Holesh, has stated in an article for Science Focus, “social media isn’t designed with your long-term happiness in mind: it’s designed to capture as much of your attention as possible right now.”

 With over 2 billion Facebook users, 1 billion Instagram users, and 330 million Twitter users as of April, 2019, it appears the social media app design strategy is working.
 But how much engagement is too much?

 Social media addiction isn’t a formally recognized disease or disorder, however, there’s no denying the effects of excessive use.
-Behaviors such as feeling anxious when you’re unable to check your accounts over a significant period of time or browsing a platform for hours on end with no specific reason in mind are examples of what too much social media can do to you.
+Behaviours such as feeling anxious when you’re unable to check your accounts over a significant period of time or browsing a platform for hours on end with no specific reason in mind are examples of what too much social media can do to you.
 There are even studies that link excessive use to mental health issues such as depression and loneliness.

 But if it’s detrimental, then why should it be encouraged in the workplace, you ask?

-Well, just like a cigarette addiction, if you deny people the opportunity to feed their cravings, then it could result in a worse outcome.
+Well, just like cigarette addiction, if you deny people the opportunity to feed their cravings, then it could result in a worse outcome.
 If people can’t get their fix, they’ll be too preoccupied thinking about it.
-This could then lead into not being able to focus at work and being less productive.
+This could then lead to not being able to focus at work and being less productive.

 And if the effects start to impact how people work, then introducing some kind of policy that allows employees to go online is definitely something worth considering.

 “Social Media Breaks”